-Sew Happy Quilting is an online quilt shop that sells quilts and cotton fabric.
+Sew Happy Quilting is an online quilt shop that sells small fabric items made from high quality cotton fabric.
 It started when a small town mom of three started daydreaming about what her answer would be to the question, "If you could do anything, what would you do?"
 Emphatically her answer was "own my very own quilt shop and sit in front of my sewing machine as much as possible."

 Hi, I'm Andrea and I live in Vermont where fabric shops abound.
 I started at a young age, visiting fabric shops as my gram (also known as "Mea Mod") was always creating something beautiful.
 She had a craft that she was working on at all times.
 I loved watching her create and I cherished the many hours I could spend by her side.

 When I entered high school, I took my first quilting class with Mrs. Comtois.
 Seeing her passion, feeling the fabrics and listening to the hum of the sewing machine while working on my first twin size quilt was all encompassing.
 It awoke my senses...for once there was a class I actually looked forward to each week!
 I couldn't wait!

 4 Generations: my Mea Mod with my mom (Carolyn), my daughter (Sadie) and I.